-Lauren Iida was born in Seattle and holds a BFA from Cornish College of the Arts (2014).
-She shares her time between Seattle and Cambodia where she leads art tours, writes and illustrates bilingual books for children and works in her cut paper studio, the ‘mobile atelier.’
+Lauren Iida was born in Seattle and holds a Bachelor of Fine Arts degree from Cornish College of the Arts (2014).
+She shares her time between Seattle and Cambodia, exhibiting her work, creating public art installations, and mentoring and representing emerging contemporary Cambodian artists through Open Studio Cambodia.

-Much of Iida's work is influenced by Cambodia where she has lived for many years working on various non-profit and social entrepreneurship projects beginning in 2008.
-Other major influences include her family's Japanese American heritage and incarceration during WWII and her Pacific Northwest home.
+Much of Iida's artwork is influenced by Cambodia where she has been active for many years working on projects to support and mentor artists and other social entrepreneurship projects beginning in 2008.
+Other major influences include her family's Japanese American heritage and incarceration during WWII and celebrating her Pacific Northwest home.